Reducing Security Vulnerabilities for Parking Management Systems

 3. Store passwords using hashed and salted encryption

-All the usernames and passwords your employees use to log into your parking management software are stored in the system.
+Stored in the system are all the usernames and passwords your employees use to log into your parking management software.
 If someone were to access that data, he or she would have access to everyone’s login credentials.
 More and more, systems are using salted password hashing to add an extra layer of security to storing passwords.

 Why is this important?
 For many reasons.
 If a hacker accesses the username and password portion of your system, the process of deciphering salted password hashes would be almost impossible.
 This also limits an administrator’s ability to view the passwords of employees, which can also be a security vulnerability.